 This is the powder room that is right off the kitchen.
 It is just plain dark.
 Even in the day, we need to turn the light on in the room to see.
 It has the same wallpaper and gold shell accents as the upstairs guest bath did along with a low vanity cabinet.
 The vinyl floor runs across the hallway to the laundry closet and down to the garage.
 I would like to replace it with the same flooring I used in my studioffice.

 It is large for a powder room, actually too large as space is wasted.

 I think if I entered this toilet into “the ugliest toilet contest”, I could win.
 It is being replaced after the next run to the home improvement store.
 Especially since it is leaky and constantly running.

 The vanity has lots of storage, but is far too low for the average height person.
 The counter I think is solid surface, maybe Swanstone.
 It has green veining.
 I would like to update the cabinet and counter with white.
 Again, I want to wait to see how we use the room and then I will make the updates, but I would like something like this vanity and counter in one.

 To get to the back of the room the door has to be swung open all the way, then you have to turn around and close the door.
 My plan is to add a rolling door like I did in the master bathroom of my previous house.

 I have not found a space for the jelly cabinet that used to be in the mud room of my previous house.
 For now, it will be hanging out here since it fits.
 I have gotten rid of many items, but this is a piece I want to keep.

-*Update: This bathroom as been completed, you can see it here.
+Update: This bathroom makeover as been completed, you can see in this post: